Ukrainian-History/autoBWF/docs/usage.rst

 If *target_filename* already contains BWF metadata, then those values will appear in the GUI in grey italic text.
-If the user edits those fields, the text color will change to red as a warning that "Save metadata" will cause those the values will be overwritten in the target file. **This cannot be undone!**
+If the user edits those fields, the text color will change to red as a warning that "Save metadata" will cause those the values will be overwritten in the target file. **This cannot be undone!** You can use the drop-down menu to switch between the original and edited versions.

 .. note::
     It is strongly recommended that you work with test files and confirm (using BWFMetaEdit and/or a metadata viewer